VimsRocz/IMU/README.md

 the NED, ECEF and body frames (for example `TRIAD_body_overlay_truth.pdf`).
 The input data files are looked up relative to the repository root, so you can run the scripts from any directory.

+To inspect the Kalman-filter covariance run `src/method_3sigma_validation.py` after the fusion step.
+It loads the `*_kf_output.npz` files and plots the position and velocity errors together with ±3σ bounds from the stored covariance history.
+Each method produces a `<method>_3sigma_validation.pdf` file in the `results/` directory.
+The MATLAB script `GNSS_IMU_Fusion_Single_script.m` performs the same check automatically when a matching `STATE_<id>.txt` file is present.
 ### Sample Processing Report

 A sample run of `run_triad_only.py` is documented in [Report/](Report/index.md).
 Each page lists the equations and the PDF figures generated in the `results/` directory.